yokawasa/code-server-azure-webapp/README.md

 The aim of this repository is to deploy [code-server](https://github.com/codercom/code-server), VS Code running on a remote server, to [Azure Webapp for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).

-> [WARNING] Code Server is unrealistically slow on Azure Webapp for Containers
+> [WARNING] Please note that its performance is not very good on Azure Webapp for Containers

 ![](assets/codeserver.png)